Down valuation happens when a surveyor or mortgage lender values a property at less than the agreed purchase price.

 How are properties valued?

-There are two ways for a mortgage lender to value your property.
-They will either do an in-person inspection or a desktop valuation.
+There are two ways for a mortgage lender to value your property: in-person inspection or desktop valuation.
 An in-person inspection will be carried out by a qualified surveyor.
-A desktop valuation is likely to use an Automated Valuation Model.
+A desktop valuation is likely to use an Automated Valuation Model based on recent property market data.

 Which option your mortgage lender chooses will likely be dictated by how confident they are in the data available.
-How many comparable recent sales there have been?
-How unusual is your property?
-Does the lender have any concerns about the agreed sale price?
+They may consider how many comparable sales there have been recently, how unusual your property is, and whether the lender has any concerns about the agreed sale price.
 It will also depend on whether you want to upgrade to a property survey.
 If you choose a full survey, a valuation for the mortgage company will likely be done at the same time.

 According to research, there’s been an increase in surveyors down valuing property in recent years.

 Until the economy stabilises, we can expect to see surveyor and lender caution around property value.
-Bankrate UK suggests that as much as 46% of UK properties are being down valued by lenders.
+JLM Mortgage Services suggests that 20% of properties are currently being down valued by lenders.
 This illustrates the level of caution currently being felt by lenders.

 Why are properties being down valued?

-High inflation and interest rates mean many mortgage lenders are cautious about homeowner affordability.
-There are predictions that wider economic and political uncertainty will result in further corrections.
-Mortgage lenders are keen to protect themselves from financial loss if we see a rise in repossessions.
+High inflation and interest rates mean many mortgage lenders are cautious about homeowner affordability and market stability.
+There are concerns that wider economic and political uncertainty could result in further corrections.
+Mortgage lenders are keen to protect themselves from financial loss in case we see a rise in repossessions.

 Down valuation advice for buyers – what to do if your mortgage company down values the house you’re buying